microformats/php-mf2/README.md

 ```

-If it was HTML then it is still parsed, as there are cases where error pages contain microformats — for example a deleted h-entry resulting in a 410 Gone response containing a stub h-entry with amn explanation for the deletion.
+If it was HTML then it is still parsed, as there are cases where error pages contain microformats — for example a deleted h-entry resulting in a 410 Gone response containing a stub h-entry with an explanation for the deletion.

 ### Getting more control by creating a Parser object